 superior double room

-Superior double room sleeps up to 3 with a double bed, an extra single bed, flatscreen satellite TV, mini-fridge, iPod dock, playstation, bathrobes, espresso machine and safety deposit box.
+Superior double room sleeps up to 3 with a double bed, an extra single bed, flatscreen satellite TV, mini-fridge, iPod dock, Playstation® at deposit, bathrobes, espresso machine and safety deposit box.

 superior double room with sea view

 Superior double room with sea view sleeps up to 3.
-You'll have a double bed, an extra single bed, mini-fridge, flatscreen satellite TV, free Wi-Fi, iPod dock, bathrobes, espresso machine and safety deposit box.
+You'll have a double bed or twin beds, mini-fridge, flatscreen satellite TV, Playstation® at a charge, free Wi-Fi, iPod dock, espresso machine and safety deposit box.

 TripAdvisor Reviews Show more reviews »